emilianoNM/test/README.md

 ## VM Monitor Script

-This repository also contains a small example for monitoring virtual machines on a Linux host.
-The files in `vm-monitor` provide a `vm_watch.sh` script and the corresponding systemd service and timer units.
+This repository also contains a small example for monitoring VirtualBox virtual machines on a Linux host.
+The files in `vm-monitor` provide a `vm_watch.sh` script (which uses `VBoxManage`) and the corresponding systemd service and timer units.

 1. Copy `vm-monitor/vm_watch.sh` to `/usr/local/bin/` and make it executable:
    ```bash